When someone decides to get clean and sober, it may at first be painful and scary.

 Making unrealistic goals for ourselves while in recovery from addiction can make us stressed out.
 Not accomplishing what we set out to do can make us feel bad about ourselves and put us in a negative frame of mind.
 In our addiction, we did not make good choices.
 Living a clean and sober life is more than putting down the drug or the drink.
 It is about learning how to have emotional sobriety so that we can have a happy, content life.
 It is learning how to have balance and achieve goals without getting ourselves frazzled.

 Here are some tips to help achieve more manageable goals:

-- Work – Some of us, including me, put so many things on our plate that we get exhausted and resentful.
-Spending our time and days doing things that we really do not want to do, but that we think have to get done right now can put us in a self-pity frame of mind.
+- Work – Some of us put so many things on our plate that we get exhausted and resentful.
+Spending our time and days doing things that we really do not want to do, but that we think have to get done right now, can put us in a self-pitying frame of mind.
 The ‘poor me’ attitude can set up the stage for ‘poor me, pour me a drink’.
 We have to mop the floors, we have to do all of the laundry, we have to paint that room, we have to clean the windows, the list can go on and on.
 We may look at others going out, having fun, and enjoying their lives while we work nonstop.
-If you find yourself getting resentful at all of the work that you have to do, take a step back and access the situation.
+If you find yourself getting resentful at all of the work that you have to do, take a step back and assess the situation.
 How much of this are you putting on yourself?
 What can you delegate to others?
 There are many ways to lighten your load.
-We do not have to do it all right now just because now we think we can because we are sober.
+We do not have to do it all right now.

 If you find yourself overwhelmed with all that you have to do, talk with someone about it.
 Get another’s opinion on what things are priorities and need to be done immediately, and what can wait.
-Sharing this with someone who has more clean time than you can help immensely.
-They have been there and have worked through it sober.
+Sharing this with someone who has been sober longer than you have can help immensely.
+They have been there and have worked through it.
 Listen to suggestions, and give yourself a break!
 Life is too short to constantly sweat the small stuff.